Get Rid of Bad Odors in Small Spaces

 It’s a simple equation.
 Bad smells in homes are usually caused by humidity in the environment or stored in indoor objects.
 Of course, this fosters an environment for bacteria and dust mites.
 Sometimes, these microorganisms are the worst enemies of people with allergies or asthma.

 It’s easy to see, then, how it can affect your health.
 However, another important reason to tackle bad odors is that it’s simply unpleasant.
 For your comfort and those of your guests, we’d like to present two magical ingredients.

 Bad smells tend to appear while you’re on vacation or gone for a long time.

 Humidity accumulates and sets into everything it reaches.
-It can affect your walls and clothing—especially dirty clothes—, dirty shoes, and curtains.
+It can affect your walls and clothing especially dirty clothes, dirty shoes, and curtains.

-As such, the first thing you should do to eliminate bad smells in enclosed spaces is ventilate them and keep them clean.
+As such, the first thing you should do to eliminate bad smells in enclosed spaces is to ventilate them and keep them clean.
 Make air fresheners and floor cleaners your best friends.

 Once you’ve done that, you can use two natural items to prevent bad smells from returning.